-The Page content type is the most important and commonly used content type.
+The Page A collection of fields that describe a specific type of content, like a news article, a person, or an event.
+Site admins can add additional content types by enabling optional modules.
+WDS can also create custom content types for a site. is the most important and commonly used content type.
 It can be used to create two different types of content:

 - Basic informational pages, like a page providing details on a department's graduate admissions process.

 - More advanced "landing pages", made up of blocks like billboards & content lists, like your homepage or main news page.

 Most of the time, Page content items will have menu links so your visitors can easily navigate to them.

 Visit the new page form by clicking Manage » Content » Add Content » Page.

 In the main area of the form on the left, you'll find some important fields to fill out: